nick22d/nfs-server/README.md

 ## Prerequisites

+It is assumed that:

-- This script assumes that your Linux server runs systemd.
+- Your Linux server runs systemd.
 If your system uses a different init process (i.e. Upstart or SysVInit), this bash script will not work.

-- This script assumes that network connectivity between your NFS server and clients has already been established.
+- Network connectivity between your NFS server and clients has already been established.

 - You have been granted root-level permissions for the commands included in the script.